The Ireland Walking Guide

 Clothing & equipment

 Clothing and equipment for recreational walking can be quite technical and the person you are buying for could be very fussy about their gear.
 It can, therefore, be very easy to make a wrong choice when choosing clothing and equipment as gifts.
 Avoid extravagance unless you've been given some very clear and specific hints.
 Otherwise, keep things simple.
 A quality pair of walking socks is always a safe bet.
+Alternatively, a gift voucher could be a good choice.
+Many retailers have these available to purchase in-store and online.

 ▲